Skip to main content

 • Due to taking their medication other than as prescribed.

-Check “1, 2a, 2b” using guidance provided under CODING FOR LEVEL OF HELP NEEDED, at the appropriate frequency for a person who:
+Check “1, 2a, or 2b” using guidance provided under CODING FOR LEVEL OF HELP NEEDED, at the appropriate frequency for a person who:

 • Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with the task of Medication Administration and Medication Management.
 To code cueing assistance for a medication, the cue must be done within an hour of when the dose is to be taken.